feltcute/ModdingDocsMGD/Doc/Reference/Markup.rst

 * **Anal**: ["", "tight ", "tight ", "curved ", "rounded ", "receptive "]

 ``[SexWord]`` gets a sex word from the bank, Vaginal or Anal based depending on stance.
-It will pick a string randomly from an array, depending on either sex or anal stance:
+It will pick a :term:`string` randomly from an array, depending on either sex or anal stance:

 * **Sex**: ["pussy", "pussy", "slit", "honeypot"]